-Prior to this offering, Altice USA was owned 90% by CVC 3 B.V. ("CVC 3"), an indirect subsidiary of Altice N.V., and 10% by Neptune Holding US LP ("Holding LP"), a Delaware limited partnership controlled by CVC 3.
+Prior to this offering, Altice USA was owned 90% by CVC 3 and 10% by Holding LP.
 As described below under "Organizational Transactions," in connection with this offering, a number of transactions will be undertaken.
-As a result of these organizational transactions, immediately prior to the completion of this offering, Altice USA will be owned % by Altice N.V. (indirectly through CVC 3); % by Uppernext S.C.S.p. ("Uppernext"), an entity controlled by Mr. Drahi; % by A4 S.A. ("A4"), an entity controlled by the family of Mr. Drahi; % by Holding LP; % by funds advised by BC Partners LLP ("BCP"); % by entities affiliated with the Canada Pension Plan Investment Board ("CPPIB" and together with BCP, the "Sponsors"); and % by Altice USA management.
+As a result of these organizational transactions, immediately prior to the completion of this offering, Altice USA will be owned 67.6% by Altice N.V. (indirectly through CVC 3); 1.0% by Uppernext; less than 0.01% by A4 S.A.; 7.8% by Holding LP (4.05% is attributable to Neptune Management LP ("Management LP") in connection with the Carry Unit Plan (as defined herein) and 3.78% is attributable to Altice N.V. (indirectly through CVC 3)); 14.0% by funds advised by BC Partners LLP ("BCP"); 9.1% by entities affiliated with the Canada Pension Plan Investment Board ("CPPIB" and together with BCP, the "Sponsors"); and 0.4% by Altice USA executive officers and directors and 0.1% by other Altice USA management.

-BCP is a leading international private equity firm with advised funds of over £12 billion.
+BCP is a leading international private equity firm with advised funds of over $\in 12$ billion.
 Established in 1986, the firm operates as an integrated team through offices in Europe and North America to acquire and develop businesses and create value in partnership with management.
-Since inception, BCP has completed 93 acquisitions with a total enterprise value of approximately £115 billion, demonstrating discipline in bull markets and an ability to invest in attractive opportunities amidst turbulence and recession.
+Since inception, BCP has completed 93 acquisitions with a total enterprise value of approximately $\notin 115$ billion, demonstrating discipline in bull markets and an ability to invest in attractive opportunities amidst turbulence and recession.
 BCP has a long and distinguished history of partnering with numerous companies in the Technology, Media, and Telecom space including Com Hem, Springer, Cartrawler, Mergermarket and Intelsat.